cvxgrp/cvxcla/README.md

 We address a problem they oversaw: After finding the first starting point all variables might be blocked.
-We need to enforce that one variable is labeled as free even it sits on a boundary.
+We need to enforce that one variable is labeled as free even it sits on a boundary otherwise the matrix needed is singular.

 Rather than using their involved construction of the sparse matrix to estimate the weights we bisect the weights into a free and a blocked part.
 We then use a linear solver to compute the weights only for the free part.

 We alter some of their Python code.
-Our experiments to combine it with Niedermayer's ideas to accelerate the computation of the matrix inverses did not justify the additional complexity.
+Our experiments to combine it with Niedermayer's ideas to accelerate the computation of the matrix inverses did not yet justify the additional complexity.

 ## Poetry